Jackrekirby/minecraft-ca-ts/readme.md

 - [ ] Add bitmap font rendering
 - [x] Prevent texture bleeding on atlas
 - [x] Grid size should be based on pixel width of block, large screens should remain at unit grid size longer
-- [ ] If updates are faster than the frame rate then do not render (do not wait to render before processing next step)
+- [-] If updates are faster than the frame rate then do not render (do not wait to render before processing next step)
 - [x] Fix panning freeze / jitter
 - [x] Make number of allowed subticks unlimited (until all processed)
 - [x] Improve user input so place and delete events are easy to distinguish (single vs double click)
 - [ ] Add failing state to block movement once subupdate block movement implemented
-- [ ] Overhaul game loop - render at any time, rendering and logic should not be in same loop
+- [x] Overhaul game loop - render at any time, rendering and logic should not be in same loop
 - [x] Overhaul local storage save system (should not be saving multiple times per second)
 - [x] History only toggles between two
 - [ ] Overhaul command line html/css - list grouping so they both disappear correctly